 Mallinckrodt Institute of Radiology provides services in multiple locations at Washington University Medical Center.
 Most resident rotations are based at Barnes-Jewish Hospital’s two campuses (north and south), which are connected through a series of indoor walkways and are within easy walking distance of each other.
 Residents spend time on both campuses, seeing a mix of patients in inpatient and outpatient imaging services.

-Senior residents work with the OB/GYN faculty and house staff for experience in obstetric ultrasound.
+OB/GYN Ultrasound Senior residents, in collaboration with OB/GYN faculty and house staff, learn obstetric ultrasound for the first, second and third trimesters.
 Residents spend time at Barnes-Jewish Hospital and Missouri Baptist Hospital.

-Senior residents learn vascular imaging of the extremities and carotid arteries in the vascular surgery section’s vascular ultrasound laboratory.
+Vascular Ultrasound Senior residents learn vascular imaging of the extremities and carotid arteries in the vascular surgery section’s ultrasound laboratory.

 Barnes-Jewish West County Hospital Located in west St. Louis County, this 113-bed facility has a busy inpatient and outpatient radiology service staffed by Mallinckrodt faculty.
 Residents spend one to two months over their four years of training in this facility, primarily rotating on abdominal imaging, musculoskeletal and cardiothoracic services.